-Prior to the release of this review the department communicated with Australian dragon fruit growers regarding this risk analysis process.
+Prior to the release of the draft report the department communicated with Australian dragon fruit growers regarding this risk analysis process.

-The department has consulted with Indonesian and Australian state and territory governments during the preparation of this report.
+The department consulted with the Indonesian and Australian state and territory governments during the preparation of the draft report.